abapGit/docs.abapgit.org/src/user-guide/reference/exits.md

 Force allowing serialization of SAP objects.

+### CHANGE_COMMITTER_INFO

+Change user information for the staging page, can be used for non-personalized usernames, [example](https://gist.github.com/larshp/8ba845d6377204a7fe75c5f87b05f795).

 ### CHANGE_LOCAL_HOST

 If the hostnames are not properly configured, this exit can be used to modify the settings.
 This is especially useful when running abapGitServer on the local system.